 We adopt the

-RBA Code of Conduct as our Supplier Code of Conduct and require our critical suppliers to acknowledge, commit and implement the Code and follow the guidelines for performance and compliance in all areas of Ethics, Labor, Environment, Health & Safety and Management Systems.
+RBA Code of Conduct as our Supplier Code of Conduct and require our critical and strategic suppliers to acknowledge, commit and implement the Code and follow the guidelines for performance and compliance in all areas of Ethics, Labor, Environment, Health & Safety and Management Systems.

 “Conflict Minerals” are the tantalum, tin, tungsten and gold originating from the Democratic Republic of the Congo (DRC) and adjoining countries that are sometimes mined and sold, under the control of armed groups, to finance conflict and violence.
 Some of these “conflict minerals” can make their way into the supply chains of both industrial and consumer products.
 At ASM, we are actively working with our supply chain and diligently putting the system and process in place to enable us to reasonably assure that products and components supplied to us containing these minerals are DRC conflict free.
 We require all suppliers to have in place a policy to use the tantalum, tin, tungsten and gold from “DRC conflict free” sources in our products.
 Our Conflict Mineral policy serves as the basis upon which we operate.
 We expect our entire supply chain to comply with this policy.